eleanorbucke21/Snappy-Barber/README.md

 GALLERY PAGE

--As a user I want to see pictures of the barbers previous work.
+- As a user I want to see pictures of the barbers previous work.
--As a user I want to see pictures of where the barbers work.
+- As a user I want to see pictures of where the barbers work.

 CONTACT PAGE